Client

 Add a node

-Types of nodes are accessible through the enum NodeType
+Types of nodes are listed in the enum NodeType

 :